yuiant/pyalgomuse/README.md

 ## Description

-Praitice in AI × music in python
+Pratice in AI × music in python

 ## Installation
 ```